Star diagonal: Types of diagonals

 Star diagonals are available in 0.965", 1.25", and 2" diameters.
 The 2" diagonals allow longer-focal length, low-power 2" barrel eyepieces for a wider field of view.
 Star diagonals come in all price ranges, from as low as a few dollars up to hundreds of dollars.

 Mirror (reflective) diagonals

 These diagonals (often called star diagonals) use a mirror set at a 45° angle inside the diagonal to turn the telescope's image at a 90° angle to the rear cell.
 Mirror diagonals produce an image in the eyepiece that is correctly oriented vertically, but is reversed left-to-right horizontally.
-This causes image reversal, the view in the eyepiece is flipped left-right.
-The major advantage to mirror diagonals is that they cost less to produce to a high degree of optical accuracy compared to a prism and that they do not introduce any color errors to the image.
+Mirror diagonals cost less to produce compared to a prism, and that they do not introduce any color errors to the image.
 The major disadvantage of mirror diagonals is that unless the reflective coating is properly applied they can scatter light rendering lower image contrast compared to a 90° prism.
-Also they deteriorate with age as the reflective surface oxidizes.
-The newer Dielectric mirrors have largely solved the deterioration problem, and if properly made the Dielectric mirrors scatter less light compared to conventional mirrors.
+They deteriorate with age as the reflective surface oxidizes.
 With short-focal length instruments, a mirror diagonal is preferred over a prism.